 - You’ll receive a password reset email with a link you can follow to set a new password.

-Viewing authorized applications
+Viewing authorized integrations and applications

 What administrators see in another Person’s Security/Resend Invitation section